Definition

 Why It Matters for Product Managers

 ChatGPT mainstreamed conversational UX, and every product team is now evaluating where conversation beats clicking.
-Understanding when to use conversational UX -- and when not to -- is a core PM skill.
+Understanding when to use conversational UX.
+And when not to.
+Is a core PM skill.
 The wrong choice can make a product feel gimmicky (conversational UX for a simple settings page) or frustrating (forcing GUI navigation when the user just wants to describe what they need).

 The shift also changes how PMs measure success.
 Traditional funnel metrics like click-through rates and page views don't capture the quality of a conversational interaction.
 PMs need new metrics around task completion, conversation depth, intent disambiguation success, and user satisfaction with AI responses.